Boundedness and decay for the Teukolsky system of spin $\pm2$ on Reissner-Nordstr\"om spacetime: the case $|Q| \ll M$: Combined estimates for the system of spin

 Putting all the above estimates together, we proved estimate \eqref{global-estimate-coupling}.

 Observe that the procedure of the absorption of the coupling terms in the case of spin $-2$ quantities is completely similar.
-Conditions \eqref{condition-cancellation} can still be verified because the right hand side of system \eqref{finalsystem-2} still have opposite signs.
+Conditions \eqref{condition-cancellation} can still be verified because the right hand sides of the generalized Regge-Wheeler system of spin $-2$ still have opposite signs.